Belarus Olympic Athlete Stops Over In Vienna Before Poland Refuge - UrduPoint

 Belarus Olympic Athlete Stops Over In Vienna Before Poland Refuge

-Belarusian Olympic athlete Krystsina Tsimanouskaya arrived in Austria on Wednesday en route to Poland, where she is expected to take refuge after saying she feared for her life if forced to return home
+Belarusian Olympic sprinter Krystsina Tsimanouskaya arrived in Austria on Wednesday en route to Poland, where she is expected to take refuge after saying she feared for her life if forced to return home

-The 24-year-old sprinter has been at the centre of a diplomatic drama in the middle of the Games since seeking protection from Tokyo 2020 staff on Sunday, saying her team was trying to bundle her onto a plane after she publicly criticised her coaches.
+The 24-year-old sprinter has been at the centre of a diplomatic drama in the middle of the Games since seeking the protection of Tokyo 2020 staff on Sunday, saying her team was trying to bundle her onto a plane after she publicly criticised her coaches.

-The Austrian Airlines flight arrived at Vienna airport shortly after 3:00 pm (1300 GMT) on Wednesday.
+A VIP van followed by two police vehicles were waiting to escort Tsimanouskaya from the aircraft.

-A VIP van followed by two police vehicles were waiting to escort Tsimanouskaya from the plane.
+Images released by the Austrian chancellery showed her sporting a red face mask and being welcomed at the airport by government minister Magnus Brunner.

-"According to our information, she is scheduled to head to Warsaw this evening," an Austrian foreign ministry spokesman told AFP, although the ministry added that should she "want to make an asylum application in Austria, she can of course count on our support".
+Brunner confirmed to reporters afterwards that Tsimanouskaya would be continuing on to Poland and that her route from Japan had been changed for "security reasons".

-Tsimanouskaya had entered the airport in Tokyo surrounded by a phalanx of security, wearing a yellow facemask and with the pink ends of her hair visible in a bun.
+Brunner said he had spoken to her briefly and that she had seemed "well, considering the circumstances".

-She declined to speak to media gathered at her gate, but waved as she rounded the corner towards her plane.
+"She is worried about her family.
+She is tired and naturally she is tense after what has happened over the past few days," Brunner said, adding she was "nervous about how things will progress forward now".

-Before travelling she had been sheltering in the Polish embassy in Tokyo for the past two nights after calling for international help, and activists have said she will go to Warsaw.
+Before leaving Tokyo, Tsimanouskaya spent two nights sheltering in the Polish embassy there after calling for international help.

 Belarus has been wracked by political upheaval and a crackdown on dissent after disputed elections that returned strongman Alexander Lukashenko to power last year.